Updated:

 As much as the society glorified money, human life could take the second place in the laws of the land.
 But Raphael’s argument that the law punishing a thief should be in consistent with the divine laws, flops at More’s presentation of the value of money and how money begets money.
 In the view of Thomas More, reinvesting money back into the economy through treasures such as gold forms the basis of a stable economy instead of stealing the money for individual interests.
 These concepts made significant changes in the lives of Europeans at the time that got inspiration and motivation from the works of Thomas more.
 In essence, those who failed to experience mental utopia like the prisoners and unlucky slaves ended up in dystopia.
 Unfortunately they could not get money.
 Instead they depended on the working group to give them manna (More 23).

-Utopia 3: Values/morals
+Utopia 3: Values/Morals

 In classical ordinances, Thomas More presents certain utopian behaviors as very rewarding to those who believe in them.
 More envisioned a utopian world of ideal morals where each person respects their elders and shows obedient to their parents.
-In his humble perspectives, people should value their families and serve the interest of every member.
+In his humble perspective, people should value their families and serve the interests of every member.
 Living in utopia means that wives must serve their husbands in great love and submission as children owe their parents.
 His litany of family love, that runs through the mother, from the father, to the children in the family, demands humility and deep respect.
 He never delays in identifying the special parks in reward to persons who uphold the social values he narrates in the Book I.

 Perhaps in an ideal situation, Thomas More introduces us to the environmental social beliefs of utopians; utopians never kill animals for the sake of enjoying an expedition.
 Utopians consider hunting as immoral in the conservative ideology of utopians.
 Only in isolated cases do utopians kill animals.
 This includes sacrifices offered to God for atonement of the evil committed by the people to one another and to the supreme God.
 In general, this practice is common among utopians and even ordinary Christians of this day.
 All disciples of Saint Thomas More embrace these values as worship without sacrifice for a fallen man does not appeal to God.
 In addition, God’s presence in the utopian world rests in the core of human virtues practiced and not merely uttered in empty rhetoric (Schaer, Claeys, Sargent, and New York Public Library 46).

 In particular, utopians highly hold to the notions of community life.
 This theory emanates from the law of god that emphasizes love for one another based on the love of oneself.
-From More’s perspective, utopian Europeans at the time valued their neighbors’ work and fruits of their labor.
+From More’s perspective, utopian Europeans at the time valued their neighbors’ work and the fruits of their labor.
 They believed in sharing work as visitors who would spend many days in a particular visit find it ideally appealing to partake in the activities of the people in that particular country.
 On the basis of loving your neighbor as yourself, utopians firmly believe in personal hygiene and all means used to keep the body fit and healthy.
 Personal attention to individual activity, mental state and physical predisposition to function in the intent of God is a primary concern of utopians.
 In the philosophy of Saint Thomas More, believers in this school of thought take bodily involvement in rewarding activity scores more in their practices as opposed to just staying idle.
 The idealist world of Thomas More believed in the virtue of love based on God’s laws to the latter.
 Any form of intimacy before marriage definitely led to chastisement.
 Since utopianism forbade polygamy and made it very difficult to obtain a divorce, marriage took centre stage as the most important form of reward or punishment as the interplay between love and respect could only find relevance in the union of two mutually related persons in the institution of marriage (More II 46).

 Thomas Jefferson echoed the utopians value for freedom and equality.
 In the view of Jefferson’s utopian ideology, all people are equal in the eyes of God.
 Deriving from the premise of equal creation, Jefferson maintained that people assume rights inherent in them that condition them to pursue happiness and freedom.
 This confirms the utopians’ willingness to serve their fellow community members.
 In essence, this practice inculcated the art of humanity in the utopian world and increased their degrees of freedom to challenge tyrants as Saint Thomas More used animations to attack totalitarian corrupt leadership of London in the time.
 More’s conviction about the plight of Slaves and tyrants follows his utopian beliefs that from creation, God empowered both male and female equally and wanted every person to exercise their own freedom.